imbrianj/switchBoard/README.md

 - Q. How can I access this if I'm away from my home?

   A. I would strongly advise you to not just punch a hole in your firewall.
 If your router supports VPN connections, it's a very safe option to configure your phone to connect to that before using SwitchBoard remotely.
-If that's not possible or not conveneint, you may use [ngrok](https://ngrok.com/) to easily access SwitchBoard (at no cost) with no additional configuration.
+If that's not possible or not convenient, you may use [ngrok](https://ngrok.com/) to easily access SwitchBoard (at no cost) with no additional configuration.
 If you choose ngrok, be sure to [configure a password!](https://ngrok.com/usage)